iafilatov/localgrok/README.md

 Installation
 ------------

 None needed.
-Just clone the repository and double-clict localgrock.jar.
+Just clone the repository and double-click localgrock.jar.
 Run it from command line like `java -jar localgrok.jar` to get a kind of verbose output.

 Usage